tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 - Foreign movies are more likely to have a higher rating across the board.
 The mean rating for American movies is 5.81 while the mean for foreign films is 6.27.
 - A movie receiving more than 200k votes is far more likely to be American.
 More than 84% of movies with 200k votes were from the USA.
-- There is a very high concentration of foreign movies with a very high rating and few votes.
+- There is a high concentration of foreign movies with a very high rating and few votes.
 In fact, less than 13% of movies with a better
 7.0 rating and less than 36k votes were from the USA.

 Runtime